Mobile home parks move from mom-and-pop to corporate

 A few streets over from Karla, her neighbor Cheryl Whisenhunt is suing the park after a series of park-ordered home improvements that Whisenhunt terms harassment.
 She’s had so many notices posted on her door, she’s lost track.
 “She gives them out like candy,” Whisenhunt said of the park manager.

-Whisenhunt claims park management has been targeting her beige-and-green double-wide because it’s one of the few aluminium-sided homes still left in the park.
+Whisenhunt claims park management has been targeting her beige-and-green double-wide because it’s one of the few aluminum-sided homes still left in the park.
 Many homeowners have paid thousands of dollars to replace aluminum siding with wood at the park manager’s request, and Whisenhunt fears many did so because they do not speak English well and don’t understand the law.

 “I feel like I live in Russia,” she said.